andrew/ultimate-awesome/README.md

 - [awesome-vagrant](https://github.com/iJackUA/awesome-vagrant) - A curated list of awesome Vagrant resources, plugins, tutorials and other nice things.
 - [awesome-llm-understanding-mechanism](https://github.com/zepingyu0512/awesome-llm-understanding-mechanism) - Awesome papers in LLM interpretability.
 - [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.
+- [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.
 - [awesome-concepts](https://github.com/lukasz-madon/awesome-concepts) -  Awesome list about all kinds of interesting topics: Laws, Principles, Mental Models, Cognitive Biases.
 - [Awesome-Memory-for-Agents](https://github.com/TsinghuaC3I/Awesome-Memory-for-Agents) - A Collection of Papers about Memory for Language Agents.
 - [awesome-medusajs](https://github.com/adrien2p/awesome-medusajs) - A curated list of awesome resources related to MedusaJS 😎.